 But Lonzo has made some adjustments to his shot help him accommodate his unconventional form in order to push the ball straight and become an accurate shooter.

 If you are a cross dominant shooter, let me know in the comments below what you have been struggling with and let me know if the advice in this video or post helped you.

-And finally, for those of you who are looking to improve your shooting, you can click here to get access to exclusive shooting videos that I don’t release on youtube.
+And finally, if you're looking to improve your shooting, you can click here to get access to exclusive shooting videos that I don’t release on YouTube.

 Most of the greatest shooters follow the same general principles to shoot the ball with extreme accuracy.
 And I think this is something that all shooters should know before they start training their jumpshot.

 So if this is something that you want to learn for yourself to drastically increase your accuracy and shooting percentage, then make sure you click here and get videos that will help take your shooting to the elite level.